Chemistry Resources on the Web

 The Math, Science, and Engineering Department's Various Pathways to AS Degrees, AS-T Degrees, and transfer majors provides a semester-by-semester view of what classes should be taken to help aid your overall educational plan.

-To find more information on how to qualify, apply, and recieve financial aid and/or scholarships, visit our Financial Aid Office
+Financial Aid: To find more information on how to qualify, apply, and receive financial aid and/or scholarships, visit our Financial Aid Office

 Resources for Current Students